Alejandro G. Iñárritu

 Alejandro G. Iñárritu’s two Best Director Oscars have earned the Mexican filmmaker a place in movie history next to Hollywood legends John Ford and Joseph L. Mankiewicz.

 His debut feature film, the 2000 drama Amores Perros, as well as the second film he directed in his native Spanish language, Biutiful (2010), were nominated for Best Foreign Language Film Oscars.
-Set in four countries on three different continents and in four different languages, the 2006 film Babel earned seven Academy Award nominations.
+His 2006 film Babel, set in four countries on three continents and shot in four languages, earned seven Academy Award nominations.

 In 2014, he directed and co-wrote his first comedy, Birdman.
 The film received nine Academy Award nominations, and went on to win four Oscars, including three for Iñárritu.
 In 2016, he won another Academy Award, for The Revenant, becoming only the third director in history to win the Best Director Oscar two years in a row; the film itself was nominated for 12 Academy Awards.His latest work, CARNE y ARENA (Virtually present, Physically invisible), is a conceptual, virtual reality installation that allows viewers to experience a fragment of the personal journeys undertaken by refugees.
 It was awarded a special Oscar at the 2017 Governors Awards.
 Iñárritu’s films often feature interconnected stories and a nonlinear narrative, a realm where time is manufactured and plays a paramount role.

 How can a mentor help a young filmmaker?

 A mentor is able to say what they think, what they feel.
 The one who gives you the knowledge, who tells you that cinema is done like this.
 To succeed you need to do this, to be in theatres, to make it work, but that is just knowledge.
 The “other” is something else… someone who helps you see something within yourself, something that you had not seen and who gives you the confidence to carry it out, even if you think you don’t know it.